Purana Qila prepares an epic history walk for its visiting delegates that will take them back 2,500 years in time.

-The excavation site would be ready within three months, which is by this September so that the visiting delegates can be taken here as part of their visit.
+The excavation site would be ready within three months, that is by this September.
+The visiting delegates will be taken here as part of their visit.
 In preparation for this, the 40×15-meter trench area will be covered with a shed, and walkways and pathways will be created to ensure visitors get to see all the layers of history, starting from the pre-Mauryan period to the surface level, which denotes the Mughal period.

 The present citadel at Purana Qila is believed to have been built under Sher Shah Suri before his death in 1545.